-Another negative affect of an IRS wage garnishment is that it can lead to poor credit score.
+Another negative effect of an IRS wage garnishment is that it can lead to poor credit scores.
 Once you enter into collection action with the IRS, it will harm your credit and hurt your ability to get a loan in the future, including for a car, or a mortgage for your home.
 As part of the loan or mortgage application process, most lenders will check your credit score and history.
 When they see you have a lien or levy from the IRS, then they will not have the faith in your ability to pay.
-This will lead to a rejection, or a very high interest rate.
+This will lead to a rejection or a very high-interest rate.

 Finding Yourself in a Debt Spiral

 Another common consequence of IRS tax garnishment is finding yourself in such a terrible financial situation that you are unable to pay the rest of your bills.
 The IRS can take all of your wages, other than an amount that is exempt determined by the IRS based upon your filing status and number of declarations.
 The number is very low, which could cause you to no longer have the funds to pay for anything beyond food.
 You could be forced to take out loans or default on other debt.
 This could lead to other agencies taking collection action, and you could end up losing your house, car, and other belongings.
 You may even find yourself forced to declare bankruptcy.